Wind-WindKids/winding/samples/sophieandwind/ice.md

 he jumped, clearing the handlebars, landing with a jolt.

-He stood there, staring.
-Black skid marks from bike tires ran straight into the curb.
-Stains — ice-cream, maybe — marked where others had spilled.

 His jaw tightened.
-He kicked a nearby bench, the solid wood not budging.
+He kicked a nearby bench,
+the solid wood not budging.

 A sudden gust of wind caught a paper cup, sent it tumbling into the air.
-A seagull shrieked above, its cry sharp enough to sting.
+A seagull shrieked above.

 --
 a_cut_though_the_park: page, text
 --
-He cut through the park where they’d once played.
+He cut through the park.
 The air felt heavier.

 Big leaves, brittle from winter, lifted suddenly from the ground, whipping in sharp arcs, snapping against the faces of kids in the playground.

 By evening, the sky cracked open with thunder.
 A rare spring storm slammed the city, and a whirlwind tore down a side street.

-Later, Wind saw in the news that the only other time a tornado had hit Sunnyvale was thirty-three years earlier.

 @comment: hidden
 No magic is required to explain this sequence:
-- Doomscroll algorithm likely inferred the user’s age.
-- Story could have been generated on the spot as clickbait.
-- Wind’s “storm” could be perception bias or coincidence; notable because it happened to coincide with his anger.
+- Wind’s “storm” could be perception bias or coincidence.
 - Storm → memory worthy; other angry days without storms → forgotten.